trustedanalytics-ng/platform-wiki/Application-Deployment/appdev_deployapp.md

----
-title: Application Deployment
-keywords: application deployment on TAP
-last_updated: 'October, 2016'
-tags:
-  - Application Deployment
-summary: If you are new to deploying applications on the Trusted Analytics platform (TAP), these steps will guide you through the process.
-sidebar: mydoc_sidebar
-permalink: appdev_deployapp.html
-folder: mydoc
-published: true
----

 ## Deploying Your First Application

 The steps below use an example application (Spring Music) to walk you through deploying your first application on TAP.